-A recent consensus document has determined AB is related to venous insufficiency.
+A consensus document has determined AB is related to venous insufficiency.
 AB has 2 forms: the LV-AB complex and AB with chronic venous insufficiency.
 Those separate forms require different approaches to treatment.

 Biopsy specimens of livedoid vasculopathy aid in diagnosing this condition, but they are not pathognomonic.
 The skin manifests with segmental hyalinizing vascular involvement of thickened dermal blood vessels, endothelial proliferation, and focal thrombosis without nuclear dust.
 No true vasculitis is evident.
 While direct immunofluorescence study reveals immunoglobulin and complement components in the superficial, mid-dermal, and deep dermal vessels, this is merely the result of spongelike absorption of immune components in the thickened vessels.
 They do not appear to be pathogenic.
 Pathogenesis involves hyalinization and thrombosis rather than leukocytoclastic vasculitis.